 Politicians try to do their part: On July 11, 2012, the U.S. Senate voted unanimously to award Raoul Wallenberg the Congressional Gold Medal, the highest civilian award given by Congress.
 The bill, S. 1591, was introduced by Sens.
 Kirsten Gillibrand (D-N.Y.), Mark Kirk (R-Ill.), Carl Levin (D-Mich.) and Rep. Gregory Meeks (D-N.Y.).

-Raoul Wallenberg’s actions have a great impact today: they are proof that even one person can change history.
+Raoul Wallenberg’s actions have a great impact today: they prove that even one person can change history.
 They prove that there is always a need for a person who takes risks and defies a convenient herd mentality to the point of endangering his or her own life.
 It shows that civil courage, honesty, humanity and compassion are possible even when faced with evil.
 Wallenberg stands for speaking out openly against injustice, intolerance, prejudice, bias and hate, which are still prevalent today.
-His deeds remind us that even when evil seems insurmountable, one still has to try to overcome it.
+His deeds remind us that even when evil seems insurmountable, one still has to overcome it.

 Vanished Without a Trace

 Wallenberg was captured in 1945 by Soviet troops during the liberation of Budapest and vanished.
 According to Russian officials, Wallenberg died in captivity.